vchan2/vchan2.github.io/div2.md

 ### Announcements

+* HW for Monday, June 1:
+  * Submit your 2nd draft for your <a href="https://forms.gle/pti4dA7giuVLzjDa6"> "My Euler Diagram" here</a>.
+Your first draft was what you brought to class today; the 2nd draft is your refinement after the weekend of working on it.
+  * IXL - Grade 7: T.13
+  * IXL - Grade 8: W.14
+  * IXL - Grade 9: V.4

 * HW for Thursday, May 28: Have a draft of your <a href="https://vchan2.github.io/div2/My_Euler_diagram.pdf"> "My Euler Diagram"</a> ready to discuss.
 Here are <a href="https://vchan2.github.io/div2/Example_1.pdf"> Example 1 </a> and <a href="https://vchan2.github.io/div2/Example_2.pdf"> Example 2</a>.

 * HW for Monday, May 25: You must work on the following 3 IXL units (this can count as part of your daily 25 minutes)